 - 7.1 The protection of children from harm is a most important issue.
 It is hoped that family-friendly premises will thrive but the risk of harm to children remains a paramount consideration when determining applications. - 7.2 The general relaxation in the Licensing Act giving accompanied children greater access to licensed premises is a positive step, aimed at bringing about a social change in family-friendly leisure.
 Clearly, this relaxation places additional responsibilities upon licence holders.
-However, it is also recognised that parents and others accompanying children also have responsibilities. - 7.3 The protection of children from harm includes the protection of children from moral, psychological and physical harm and in relation to the exhibition of films, or transmission of programmes or videos.
-This includes the protection of children from exposure to strong language and sexual expletives.
-In certain circumstances, children are more vulnerable and their needs will require special consideration.
-Examples would include topless bar staff, striptease, lap, table or pole dancing, performances involving feigned violence or horrific incidents, feigned or actual sexual acts or fetishism, or entertainment involving strong and offensive language.
-This vulnerability includes their susceptibility to suggestion, peer group influences, inappropriate example, unpredictability of their age and the lack of understanding of danger. - 7.4 The Licensing Authority considers that, on the one hand, there should be no presumption of giving children access or, on the other hand, no presumption of preventing their access to licensed premises.
-The Licensing Authority has no intention of imposing conditions requiring the admission of children and where no licensing restriction is appropriate, admission of children will remain entirely a matter for the discretion of the individual licensee or club, or person who has given a temporary event notice. - 7.5 Applicants will be expected to demonstrate in their operating schedule that suitable and sufficient measures have been identified and will be implemented and maintained to protect children from harm, relevant to the individual style and characteristics of their premises and events. - 7.6 Whilst children may be protected adequately from harm by the action taken to protect adults, they may also need special consideration and no policy can anticipate every situation.
+However, it is also recognised that parents and others accompanying children also have responsibilities. - 7.3 The protection of children from harm includes the protection of children from moral, psychological and physical harm.
+Potential harm can come from interactions with other persons, and from the broadcast of media such as, the exhibition of films, or the transmission of live broadcast programmes or social media whilst on licensed premises.

+- 7.4 The Licensing Authority considers that, on the one hand, there should be no presumption of giving children access or, on the other hand, no presumption of preventing their access to licensed premises.
+The Licensing Authority has no intention of imposing conditions requiring the admission of children and where no licensing restriction is appropriate, admission of children will remain entirely a matter for the discretion of the individual licensee or club, or person who has given a temporary event notice, subject to compliance with the general provisions of the 2003 Act. - 7.5 Applicants will be expected to demonstrate in their operating schedule that suitable and sufficient measures have been identified and will be implemented and maintained to protect children from harm, relevant to the individual style and characteristics of their premises and events. - 7.6 Whilst children may be protected adequately from harm by the action taken to protect adults, they may also need special consideration and no policy can anticipate every situation.
 When addressing the issue of protecting children from harm, the applicant must demonstrate that those factors that impact upon harm to children have been considered.
-Areas that will give particular concern in respect of children include

-- where entertainment or services of an adult or sexual nature are commonly provided - where there have been convictions of members of the current staff at the premises for serving alcohol to minors or with evidence of under-age drinking - where there's a known association with drug taking or dealing - where there's a known association with the provision of illicit goods - where the premises or event supplying alcohol is in close proximity to services where young and/or vulnerable persons may frequent - where there is a strong element of gambling on the premises, and - where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises.

-7.7 The following examples of control measures are given to assist applicants and are considered to be amongst the most essential that applicants should take account of in their operating schedule, having regard to their particular type of premises and/or activities:
+Areas that will give particular concern in respect of children include - where entertainment or services of an adult or sexual nature are commonly provided - where there have been convictions of members of the current staff at the premises for serving alcohol to minors or with evidence of under-age drinking - · where there's a known association with drug taking or dealing - where there's a known association with the provision of illicit goods - where the premises or event supplying alcohol is in close proximity to services where young and/or vulnerable persons may frequent - · where there is a strong element of gambling on the premises, and - where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises. - 7.7 The following examples of control measures are given to assist applicants and are considered to be amongst the most essential that applicants should take account of in their operating schedule, having regard to their particular type of premises and/or activities: - · effective and responsible management of premises - provision of a sufficient number of people employed or engaged to secure the protection of children from harm - appropriate instruction, training and supervision of those employed or engaged to secure the protection of children from harm - adoption of best practice guidance (e.g. licensing trade voluntary codes of practice, including those relating to drinks promotions) - avoiding alcohol branding that is targeted at young persons, such as alcopops - limitations on the hours when children may be present, in all or parts of the premises